 I hope you enjoy my photos and my rambling on about the farm.
 For me, there never seems to be enough time for sheep, anything sheep, or anything farm, ever.
 To read or talk about sheep, wool or farming, my curiosity is endless in all that is farm.
 We have interest in all farm critters but because of our farm size, we have had to make choices that best suit the land available to us.
 This is small scale farming.
 We are trying to get as much as we can off the land responsibly and in turn, give back to it.
 Our farm believes in recycle, reuse and reduce.
 This has become a way of life for our family now.
 Providing the grandchildren with farm experiences, both plant and animal, has become very important to me.
 For me, animals are a great way to experience love, responsibility, hard work and sometimes, even loss.
 The satisfaction of having the pantry filled with home grown, chemical free food is such a relief, and a sense of accomplishment.
 When the grandchildren see the results of their planting and harvesting they feel success and pride in a job well done.
 The sheep are my primary focus.
 Although our mini farm is home to our much loved Russian Honey Bees, seasonally we may have chickens, turkeys and pigs.
 We’ve raised a few Herefords in the past and thoroughly enjoyed their sense of play and interaction.
-The farm overseers are our three busy cats and three large dogs.
+The farm overseers consist of our busy cats , large dogs, nosey llamas and a guard donkey.
 The farm also has a collection of antique tractors, sometimes used on the farm, sometimes used as play items for the grandchildren.
 We are in the process of establishing a mini orchard, just enough to support the family.
-Growing dwarf fruit trees on trellis forms, espalier; Apple, Pear, Plum, along with Almond and Walnut.
-Our garden has blueberry trees and strawberry beds, with raised bed vegetable garden made from recycled pallets and filled with manure compost.
+Growing dwarf fruit trees , Apple, Pear, Plum, along with Walnut and a few Blueberry and Raspberry bushes.
+Our garden is mostly raised bed vegetable gardens made from recycled pallets or steel roofing and filled with manure compost.
 We have perennial flower gardens for the bees and of course, for lovely color, which in turn gives me felting inspiration.
 With much gratitude to our family, from my husband and me, the farm is definitely an adventure which occasionally requires help from our grown children.
 With communal cooperation, we all reap the benefits.

 Contact us for sales